Reveal-Energy-Services/orchid-python-api/README-dev.md

 - Open the file `ReleaseNotes.md` for editing.
 - Copy the version identifier from `orchid/VERSION` to the version number for the release.

+#### Edit the version number in the documentation

+- Navigate to the `docs` directory
+- Open the file `conf.py` for editing.
+- Search for the `release` value in the file
+- Copy the version identifier from `orchid/VERSION` to the `release` value.

 ### Publish to TestPyPI